Welcome to our class page. Please check regularly to find out all about our exciting learning.

 Towards the end of our first half term, we took part in lots of activities to learn about how Diwali is celebrated.
 These included creating artwork, learning about what Diwali is and showing our creativity through some Bollywood dancing.

 Roald Dahl Day Fun

-We had lots of fun on Roald Dahl day.
+We had lots of fun on Roald Dahl Day.
 The children all looked fantastic and had gone to so much trouble to make their costumes look so good.
 During the day, we took part in exciting workshops where the children focused on the story ‘Charlie and the Chocolate Factory’.
-We did some drama activities where they created their own freeze frames and designed our very own sweets in the style of Roald Dahl.
+We participated in some drama activities where we created our own freeze frames and designed our very own sweets in the style of Roald Dahl.
 This meant that we were able to be very creative in our designs and make them as bizarre as possible!